hope-yao/cartpole/readme.md

 State space is expanded by the location and speed of cart and angle and angular velocity of the pole (denoted by x, x_dot, theta, theta_dot).
 It starts with a small purtubation on the system state.
 A force in either left or right direction is applied to the cart to balance the pole.
-And it will be considered as a failure trial whenever the state variables exit a certain threshold.
+The trial will be terminated if the system has been balancing for more than 4 seconds.
+And a trial will be terminated as well whenever the state variables exit a given threshold.
-The objective of the control algorithm is to make system to stay in a given region of state space as long as posible.
+The **objective** of the control algorithm is to make system to stay in a given region of state space as long as posible.

 | Left-aligned | Center-aligned |
 |  :---:       |     :---:      |
 | mass cart   | 1.0     |